cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/built-in-workflows.md

 **Workflow name:** **`heal`**

-**Workflow description:** Heals node-instances of a deployment, or a subset of them.
+**Workflow description:** Heal node-instances of a deployment, or a subset of them.
 Run the `check_status` and `heal` interfaces for each selected instance, and in case those operations fail or are not declared, reinstall the node instance.
 Instances that pass their `check_status` call are not healed or reinstalled.

 **Workflow parameters:**